dinuionica/VideoDataBase/README.md

 This project simulates a simplified platform that provides information about movies and serials.
 The platform performs actions that users can take on a movie viewing platform: ratings, movie viewing, searches, recommendations.
 Users can receive personalized recommendations based on their preferences.
-The project was written in the Java language, using the concepts of Object Oriented Programming.
+The project was written in the Java language, using the concepts of Object Oriented Programming. <br>
 The data read from the test file is loaded as input, in JSON format, into objects.
 Then it executes sequential commands, queries or recommendations that have an effect on the repository.
 The final results, after executing an action, are loaded into the resulting JSON file.